Skip Navigation

 Rayne Rouce, M.D.

-Dr. Rayne Rouce is a Houston native and pediatric oncologist at Texas Children’s Hospital with clinical interests in leukemia, lymphoma and cellular therapy.
+Dr. Rayne Rouce is a Houston native and pediatric oncologist at Texas Children’s Hospital with clinical interests in leukemia, lymphoma and cell therapy.
 Specifically, Dr. Rouce is focused on designing and validating new methods to harness the immune system to recognize and attack tumors, and also decreasing complications after bone marrow transplant.
 As a physician scientist, she is also passionate about increasing diversity in clinical trials, improving access to novel therapies, and ensuring all patients needing bone marrow transplant are equally able to find a suitable donor.

 As a clinical and translational investigator conducting immunotherapy trials, she has significant experience in every aspect of translation and clinical trial development.
 Her role is unique within Texas Children’s Cancer and Hematology Centers, as she serves as the liaison between the hematologic malignancies and cell and gene therapy groups, designing and implementing first-in-human clinical trials.
-In addition, she works tirelessly to ensure access to commercialized cellular therapies and create enduring materials to manage the toxicities of gene-modified T-cells (a model that has since been duplicated for other novel cellular therapies).
-This role has inspired the creation of an Immunotherapy Fellowship within the hospital, which she conceived and co-leads in an effort to train the next generation of translational immunotherapists in cellular therapy.
+In addition, she works tirelessly to ensure access to commercialized cell therapies and create enduring materials to manage the toxicities of gene-modified T-cells (a model that has since been duplicated for other novel cell therapies).
+This role has inspired the creation of an Immunotherapy Fellowship within the hospital, which she conceived and co-leads in an effort to train the next generation of translational immunotherapists in cell therapy.
 Stemming from this unique position, her goals are to lead the translation of investigational immunotherapies to multisite studies within cooperative groups and improve access to these boutique therapies in the United States and around the world.
 Her research is funded by several peer-reviewed research grants, and she is widely published.
 Her work funded by Amy Award focus on tackling toxicities with hopes of improving quality of life for patients undergoing bone marrow transplant.
 She also holds an NCI Cancer Clinical Investigator Team Leadership Award (CCITLA) with a focus on improving access to clinical trials.

-In addition to her leadership positions within the American Society of Hematology, American Society for Gene and Cell Therapy and American Society for Transplantation and Cellular Therapy, she serves as a translational and clinical mentor for a number of graduate and post-doctoral and teaches and facilitates a number of courses on immunotherapy for hematologic malignancies and the importance of diversity in clinical trials for medical and graduate students, residents, fellows and allied health professionals.
+In addition to her leadership positions within the American Society of Hematology, American Society for Gene and Cell Therapy and American Society for Transplantation and Cell Therapy, she serves as a translational and clinical mentor for a number of graduate and post-doctoral and teaches and facilitates a number of courses on immunotherapy for hematologic malignancies and the importance of diversity in clinical trials for medical and graduate students, residents, fellows and allied health professionals.

 She is an avid community advocate, serving as the Associate Director of Community Outreach for BCM and leading the Diversity in Clinical Trials Task Force for the Dan L. Duncan Comprehensive Cancer Center.
 In these roles she forges bonds with the community, providing medical and scientific programming for school-aged children, churches, and community centers.
 She is a proud member of Alpha Kappa Alpha Sorority, Inc and graduate of Xavier University of Louisiana, an HBCU.
 She has achieved numerous academic accolades during her career, including academic honors societies, achievements for humanism and service to children, and awards for clinical care, research and teaching.